 Lynette is a member of the College of Massage Therapists of Ontario and the Registered Massage Therapists’ Association of Ontario.

-Lynette has studied at the Banff Centre, Concordia and York Universities, The School of the Toronto Dance Theatre; studied with teachers from Les Ateliers de Dance Moderne de Montreal, Chris Aiken, Angie Houser, Stephanie Skura, Miranda Tufnell; and performed with Dancer's Studio West (Calgary), 502 Dance Lab (Toronto), Portal Dance Projects (Guelph), Jody Oberfelder Projects (New York), as well as independently across Canada.
+Lynette has studied at the Banff Centre, Concordia and York Universities, The School of the Toronto Dance Theatre; studied with teachers from Les Ateliers de Dance Moderne de Montreal, Chris Aiken, Angie Houser, Stephanie Skura, Benno Voorham, Miranda Tufnell, Mark Young; and performed with Dancer’s Studio West (Calgary), 502 Dance Lab (Toronto), Portal Dance Projects (Guelph), Fall on Your Feet (Guelph), Jody Oberfelder Projects (New York), as well as independently across Canada.
 For over twenty five years she has focused on collaborative improvisational dance performance, more recently including multidisciplinary artists and curation.
 Collaborators include: Matt Brubeck, Ben Grossman, Susanna Hood, Karen Kaeja, Janet Johnson, Susan Lee, Janet Morton, Lisa Nelson, Sara Porter, Oliver Schroer, Catrina Von Radecki, Rebecca Todd, Miranda Tufnell, and Steph Yates, among others.
-Her study in somatic movement systems includes Mitzvah, Feldenkrais technique, Alexander technique, and Body-Mind Centering, as well as Massage Therapy for over twenty years.
+Her study in somatic movement systems includes Mitzvah, Feldenkrais technique, Alexander technique, and Body-Mind Centering, as well as Massage Therapy for over twenty five years.
 She co-founded Fall on Your Feet, a movement collective based in Guelph focusing on teaching and performing movement improvisation.
-Other workshops and classes (past and ongoing) include experiential anatomy, creative movement, and contemporary technique for children, youth and adults.
+Other workshops and classes (past and ongoing) include experiential anatomy, creative movement, improvisation and contact improvisation, and contemporary technique for children, youth and adults.
 In February 2015, Lynette was awarded an Ontario Arts Council grant to curate a ten month multidisciplinary performance improvisation series called Capacitance.